Class UnpackrStream

 console.log('done'); // prints 'done'Parameters

-- emitter: EventEmitter<DefaultEventMap>
+- emitter: EventEmitter

 - eventName: string | symbol

-options: StaticEventEmitterIteratorOptions
+Optionaloptions: StaticEventEmitterIteratorOptions

 An

-events emitted by theemitter
+AsyncIteratorthat iterateseventNameevents emitted by theemitter - on(

 - emitter: EventTarget